heroiclabs/nakama-docs/docs/runtime-code-basics.md

 ### Go

-The Go runtime looks for a Go plugin ".so" shared object file, either in the default location, or in the set runtime path.
-To learn how you can generate the `.so` file with your custom Go runtime code you can follow <a href="https://github.com/heroiclabs/nakama/tree/master/sample_go_module#build-process">these steps</a>.
+The Go runtime looks for a Go plugin ".so" shared object file, either in the default file path, or in the runtime path set.
+To learn how you can generate the ".so" file with your custom Go runtime code you can follow <a href="https://github.com/heroiclabs/nakama/tree/master/sample_go_module#build-process">these steps</a>.

 ### Lua

-The Lua runtime will interpret and load any ".lua" files in the default file path, or in the set runtime path.
+The Lua runtime will interpret and load any ".lua" files in the default file path, or in the runtime path set.
 Each Lua file represents a module and all code in each module will be run and can be used to register functions.

 ### JavaScript

-The JavaScript runtime expects an "index.js" file in the default file path, or in the set runtime path.
-To change the name of the relative file path where the code will be loaded within the runtime path you can set it in the server YML or as a cmd flag.
+The JavaScript runtime expects an "index.js" file in the default file path, or in the runtime path set.
+To change the name of the relative file path where the code will be loaded within the runtime path you can set it in the server YML or as a command flag.

 ```shell
 nakama --runtime.js_entrypoint "some/path/foo.js"